ryanve/map-file/README.md

 ### <code>mapFile({from, to, map=<var>identity</var>}, callback=<var>done</var>)</code>

-- `from` is the reading filename.
-It may be relative or absolute.
+- `from` is the reading filename
+  - supports relative or absolute
-- `to` is the writing filename.
-It may be relative or absolute.
+- `to` is the writing filename
+  - supports relative or absolute
+  - makes nonexistent directories via `fs.mkdir`
-- `map` is the function you use to map the content.
-The default returns the original text.
+- `map` is the function you use to map the content
+  - default returns the original text
-- `callback` is a function to call after mapping.
-The default throws errors and logs success.
+- `callback` is a function to call after mapping
+  - default throws errors and logs success

 ## Usage